muriukialex/muriukialex/README.md

 <br />

-I'm [Alex](https://alexmuriuki.com), am a Kenyan 🇰🇪 software engineer.
-I dream up ideas and make them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+I'm [Alex](https://alexmuriuki.com), am a Kenyan 🇰🇪 software engineer.<br/>
+> Am concerned about code quality and great user experiences

 Am also an open-source enthusiast.
 I learn a lot from the open-source community and I love how collaboration and knowledge sharing happens through open-source.